Notice of Privacy Practices

 Although the Practice will endeavor to read and respond promptly to an e-mail or other electronic communication from a patient, the Practice cannot guarantee that any particular communication will be read and responded to within any particular period of time.
 Thus, please do not use e-mail or other electronic communications for medical emergencies or other time sensitive matters.
 If you believe an e-mail requires or invites a response and you have not received one within a reasonable time period, please follow up to determine whether the intended recipient received the e-mail and when he or she will respond.

-In order to request a type of confidential communication, you must make a written request to Amie Clancy, Director of Clinical Administration, at the contact information above, specifying the requested method of contact, or the location where you wish to be contacted.
+In order to request a type of confidential communication, you must make a written request to Amie Clancy, Chief Administrative Officer, at the contact information above, specifying the requested method of contact, or the location where you wish to be contacted.
 The Practice will accommodate reasonable requests.

 You may request a review of our denial.
 Reviews will be conducted not by the person that denied your request, but by another licensed health care professional chosen by the Practice.

 Amendment.
 You may ask the Practice to amend your health information if you believe it is incorrect or incomplete, and you may request an amendment for as long as the information is kept by or for the Practice.
-To request an amendment, your request must be made in writing and submitted to Amie Clancy, Director of Clinical Administration, at the contact information above.
+To request an amendment, your request must be made in writing and submitted to Amie Clancy, Chief Administrative Officer, at the contact information above.
 You must provide the Practice with a reason that supports your request for amendment.
 The Practice will deny your request if you fail to submit your request (and the reason supporting your request) in writing.
 Also, the Practice may deny your request if you ask us to amend information that is:

 - accurate and complete;